MonicaDalosto/frontend-mentor-challenge03-order-summary-component/README.md

 Users should be able to:

 - See hover states for interactive elements
-- The responsiveness on mobile screens;
+- The responsiveness on mobile screens

 ### Screenshot
-Desktop Screen
+- Desktop Screen
 ![](./screenshot/desktop-screen.png)
-Active Desktop Screen
+- Active Desktop Screen (Buttons: 'Change', 'Proceed to Payment', and 'Cancel Order')
 ![](./screenshot/active-desktop-screen.png)
-Mobile Screen
+- Mobile Screen
 ![](./screenshot/mobile-screen.png)

 ### Links